 If Elected: The Ethics of Lawmaking and Campaigning.
 Ten chapter working manuscript.

 How to Gaslight Citizens, with Ryan Davis.

-"Gaslighting Citizens," with Ryan Davis, under review
+"Gaslighting Citizens," with Ryan Davis, forthcoming, American Journal of Political Science

 The Democratic Limits of Political Experiments," with Ryan Davis and Adam Kern, Philosophy, Politics and Economics

 "Leadership and Representation: A Compatibility Test," forthcoming, Political Ethics: State of the Field